 While knowledge of IT is not a prerequisite for all business analyst positions, sufficient understanding of how modern technology works would definitely add value to the recommendations proffered by the BA.
 The more difficult question would then be, "What level of IT knowledge is sufficient?" or "How technical do we have to be as business analysts?".
 The answer will vary depending on which projects you work on.
 Having a basic understanding of common technical terms can however, go a long way to help you interact with technical team members.

 There are thousands of educational resources on technology out there but knowing what’s relevant to business analysts will save you a considerable amount of time.
-This post is a compilation of websites with resources that can boost your technical skills, and help you become better at work.
-If yours is one of those organizations that have cut back on training programs; you've been assigned to a new project or perhaps it's just out of pure interest in the world of techies, you’ll certainly find these websites useful.
+This post is a compilation of websites with resources that can boost your technical skills, and help you become better at your work.
+If yours is one of those organizations that have cut back on training programs; you've been assigned to a new project or perhaps it's just out of your pure interest in the world of techies, you’ll certainly find these websites useful.

 If you want to learn the various technologies that power the modern world, Microsoft Virtual Academy has you covered.
 The website is aimed at students, developers, IT professionals, and those who deal with data, such as analysts.
 Everything is neatly organized into various learning paths that you can follow step-by-step.
 Let's say you're working on a project that involves business intelligence solutions, you could sign up for a course for free on this site to learn more about it.